 This course provides students preparing for roles within the Neonatal Nurse Practitioner specialty with knowledge of the pharmacotherapeutics for common classifications of drugs used to care for neonates and infants.
-The physiologic action of selected prescription drugs, unexpected client responses and major untoward effects encountered in diseases of the neonates are discussed.
-Pharmacokinetic and pharmacodynamic principles, their clinical application and the use of pharmacologic agents in the prevention of illness and the restoration and maintenance of health are emphasized.
-Emphasis is placed on indications for correct drug choice, usual dose, routes of administration, pharmacological mechanisms in association with drug interactions, adverse effects; and contraindications for use are included.
+Emphasis is placed on indications for correct drug choice, usual dose, and routes of administration in the neonate.
 Discussions of clinical judgments in the management and evaluation of pharmacologic therapeutic agents for neonatal use are emphasized.
 Prerequisite: Graduate level standing and admission to the NNP specialty.
 Can be taken as a special student with permission of the instructor.
-[3]
+[1]